Kristian-Tan/tutorial-android-OAuthStarterCode/README.md

 - auth redirect URL changed to: ```oauth2://sso8```
 - allow cleartext (HTTP), and point oauth2 token endpoint to 10.0.2.2 (host of android studio's localhost)
 - set app to 'Toast' the auth code after getting callback
+- add example to consume basic API 'whoami', the API needs ```Authentication: Bearer ...``` HTTP header, and returns user's attribute in JSON format; with volley as HTTP request library

 ## Notes
 - the OAuth2 server-side uses php (laravel-passport) on laravel 8 (hence ```sso8``` naming)